antiparticle25/genomic_data_solutions/README.md

 ---

-## Trend Analysis - Initial Observations
+## Graph Database - Initial Observations
 This approach enables:

 - **Identification** of researchers working with specific sequencing methodologies, organized by scientific subject.